Pirapora: History

-The economy
+Economy

 The main economic activities are industry, cattle raising, farming (both extensive mechanized and subsistence), goods and services, and tourism.
 The GDP for 2005 was R$662,985,000.
 In the rural area there were 605 farms and a total agricultural area of 57,000 hectares, of which 38,000 ha. were planted, 14,000 were in natural pasture, and 13,000 ha. were in woodland or forest.
 2,800 people were dependent on farming.
 107 of the farms had tractors.
 In 2006 there were 9,600 head of cattle.
 With irrigation Pirapora has become a major producer of tropical fruits, growing eating grapes, papaya, mangoes, cantaloupe, and guava.
 There is also production on a smaller scale of corn, beans, rice, manioc, tomatoes, lettuce, and bananas.

 According to the city government site, Pirapora is the second most important city in the north of Minas, after Montes Claros, in industrial output.
 There is an industrial park where several small and medium industries are installed.
 Iron silicon, metallic silicon, and textiles are produced.